Why is it so important to keep on top of your dog&...

-What are the signs to look for?
+What are the signs of arthritis in dogs to look for?

-Our dogs may not be able to communicate to us in words, but there are many signs that you can look for that could indicate that your dog is one of those affected:
+Our dogs may not be able to communicate to us in words, but there are many signs of arthritis that you can look for that could indicate that your dog is one of those affected:

 It is important to note that you, as your dog’s owner, are best placed to spot signs of change as you will know what is normal for them.
 The list above highlights that limping is just one of the many indicators that can signal arthritis; many are more subtle and could easily be missed as potential signs.
 Many dogs will also continue to want to go for a walk despite having advanced joint disease in some cases so we need to be aware of the early signs and intervene at this stage.